Butterflies Montessori Nursery

 - TR27 5HZ

-Butterflies Montessori Nursery is fully accessible having a ramp to the main door with an accessible toilet.
-There is a fun enclosed garden with patio, sloped lawn and vegetable/flower planters.
-The children may access their activities from a child-sized shed and have access to a mud kitchen, ride on cars and a slide, etc.
+Butterflies Montessori Nursery is located just off the A30 near Hayle, in the beautiful village of Angarrack.
+We operate within Angarrack community Centre Hall which is fully accessible having a ramp to the main door with an accessible toilet.
+There is a fun enclosed garden with patio, sloped lawn and vegetable/flower planters and space for children to access all seven areas of the Early Years Foundation Stage curriculum.
+The children may access their activities from a child-sized shed and have access to a mud kitchen, building dens, balancing and creating their own assault courses, water and sand play, ride on cars and a slide etc.

 - Table of costs